rockettheme/docs/Docs/wordpress/plugins/rokintroscroller/INDEX.md

 -----
 ![][featured]

 RokIntroScroller is a widget which crawls through a selected category and displays the images added to posts in an easy-to-navigate slider.
-It allows you to display images, content, and article titles in a way that is aesthetically pleasing to the eye and intuitive for your users.
+It allows you to display images, content, and post titles in a way that is aesthetically pleasing to the eye and intuitive for your users.

 >> Note: This plugin was designed to work with specific themes, and may not work with all current products.

 Key Features
 ------------
 * Uses images included to display content in an aesthetically pleasant and intuitive way.
-* Gives you the option to choose which components of the associated articles to display.
+* Gives you the option to choose which components of the associated posts to display.
 * Assists in visitor discovery and navigation to new content.

 Requirements